NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 beyond what is strictly necessary to understand how to write the Configuration File itself.

-The Kernel List is an NPB execution by-product that is used for two main purposes.
+The Kernel List is an NPB execution by-product (more information on NPB execution by-products is provided in :ref:`source/43_using_npb:Execution by-products`) that is used for two main purposes.
 First, to generate a description for each kernel to be archived; the description of the kernel is present in all kernel labels.
 Second, it is used to change the name of the provided kernels to the name required by the archive.